Ray-Studio2/gaussian-ray-tracing/README.md

 - OptiX SDK examples

 ## 📒ToDo list
-- Gaussian Rendering Issue Improvement
+- Gaussian Particles Rendering Issue Improvement
+  - Currently, our Gaussian particle rendering exhibits artifacts and does not match the official code’s results.
+We will address these bugs and improve the code in an upcoming update.
 - Add support Gaussian particles SH
 - Remove Individual Meshes
 - Add Refraction Feature